Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Preserve Eggs In Slack Lime

-Many of the age-old suggestions for preserving fresh eggs involve coating them in different substances to slow down the process of the shells drying out and to give them a new protective coating.
+Many of the age-old suggestions for storing fresh eggs involve coating them in different substances to slow down the process of the shells drying out and to give them a new protective coating.

 Many different coatings have been suggested and tried – with variable results: